Middle & High School: Workshops and Presentations

 ...
 And that's if the student even gets to college.

-Available Presentations: Talking About My Mental Health, Dispelling Stigma and Myths of Mental Illness, How to Help a Friend, Transitioning to College, Promoting Positive Mental Health, Developing Resilience and Coping Skills, How to Get Help (At School + Out), Sexuality + Mental Health, Dispelling Myths of Suicide
+Available Presentations: Talking About My Mental Health; Dispelling Stigma and Myths of Mental Illness; Supporting Friends and Peers; Mental Health & Transitioning to College; Developing Healing Practices & Coping Skills; Learning to Ask For Help (At School + Out); Trauma & Mental Health; Gender, Race, Class and Mental Health; Dispelling Myths of Suicide

 Why: Project LETS, Inc. offers workshops utilizing art therapy/expressive arts/contemplative techniques including, painting, mandala drawing/coloring, zine making, beading bracelets, and other creative projects.
 With arts by our side, we teach many coping skills, relaxation techniques, and fun + easy meditative exercises.